Daniel Marques

 Latrunculi XXI is a modern reimagination of Ludus latrunculorum, an ancient Roman board game.

-The game was developed for Graphical Applications Laboratory class.
+The game was developed for the Graphical Applications Laboratory class.

 It features a Javascript WebGL front-end that handles input, animations and rendering and a Prolog back-end that applies the game's logic to each play and generates AI plays.